RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 **Time Series Analysis and Forecasting**

 ***This repository Covers:***
-- 1. A brief about Time series
+- 1. A brief about the Time series
 - 2. Preparing the data
      - Normalize data (0-1)
      - Check stationary time series (p < 0.005)
 - 3. Find the lags
-- 4. Split dataset intro train and test
+- 4. Split dataset into train and test
-- 5. Types of regression algorithms
+- 5. Types of Regression Algorithms
       - Training the model
       - Prediction and performance check